The best vegan and veggie places to eat near Liverpool Street

 Beany Green’s brunches on the terrace overlooking Broadgate Circle are legendary and their celeriac toast, avocado, scrambled tofu, broccoli and grilled tomatoes make for a healthy and colourful start to the day or try their coconut yogurt with vegan granola and fresh berries.
 Bottomless mimosas or prosecco are standard.
 Mrs Fogg’s is also a must-visit for brunch with the vegan The Full Aouda featuring meat-free sausage, truffled portobello mushroom, roasted vine tomatoes, spinach, beans and a homemade potato hash brown alongside a welcome Bombay Bramble gin & Mr Fogg’s Franklin & Sons tonic water followed by 90 minutes of Galanti Spumante Rosato.

 Where to get great vegetarian and vegan lunches

-There is a host of cafes and restaurants across Broadgate that have put vegetarian and vegan menus at the heart of what they do: try Island Poke for their Vegan Tofu bowls, Nyokee for gnocchi made fresh that day from seasonal veg; Hop Vietnamese for Vegan Chicken Hop boxes (plant-based protein in our caramel marinade with vegan Nuoc Cham dressing, jasmine rice, crunchy Viet salad, crispy shallots, coriander and sliced chillies); Farmer J’s field trays and Pret’s new veggie menu (the Humour and Chipotle wrap is our new lunchtime addiction with sliced red peppers, crunchy carrot and mooli slaw, pickled cabbage and carrot and baby leaf spinach).
-Plus, Pod’s array of wraps and salads will never let a good veggie down.
+There is a host of cafes and restaurants across Broadgate that have put vegetarian and vegan menus at the heart of what they do: try Island Poke for their Vegan Tofu bowls, Nyokee for gnocchi made fresh that day from seasonal veg; Hop Vietnamese for Vegan Chicken Hop boxes (plant-based protein in our caramel marinade with vegan Nuoc Cham dressing, jasmine rice, crunchy Viet salad, crispy shallots, coriander and sliced chillies) and you can make bespoke orders via their contactless order points; Farmer J’s field trays and Pret’s new veggie menu (the spicy Hummus and Chipotle wrap is our new lunchtime addiction with sliced red peppers, crunchy carrot and mooli slaw, pickled cabbage and carrot and baby leaf spinach).

 Image provided by Pret